Melissa1909/preterm-brain-heterogeneity/README.md

 ### `Jupyter notebooks`
 The Jupyter notebooks contain all the analyses code in sequential order to reproduce the results of the publication.
 The notebooks are organized as follows:
-1. `0.1_dataPrep_*.ipynb`: Preparation of meta- and imaging data for the respective dataset, including quality control, averaging across hemispheres, data harmonization (if applicable), preparation of the input file for subsequent normative modeling.
+1. `0.1_dataPrep_*.ipynb`: Preparation of meta- and imaging data for the respective dataset, including quality control, averaging across hemispheres, data harmonization (if applicable), preparation of the input file for subsequent normative modeling. *Expected runtime: < 5 minutes per dataset.*
 2. `1_spatialHeterogeneity.ipynb`: Contrasting average dysmaturation outcomes (based on group comparisons with two-sample t-tests) and individual brain abnormality patterns (IBAPs) obtained via normative modeling.
 We show that brain aberrations after preterm birth are spatially heterogeneous between individuals in all three datasets.
-This script should be run for all datasets and the modalities cortical thickness `CT` and surface area `SA`.
+This script should be run for all datasets and the modalities cortical thickness `CT` and surface area `SA`. *Expected runtime (depending on dataset size and CPU usage): up to 1 hour per dataset and modality*.
 3. `2_macrosaleConsistency.ipynb`: Investigating the temporal consistency of individual brain abnormality patterns (IBAPs) across the life course.
-We demonstrate that the extent and location of brain abnormalities are consistent in individual development.
+We demonstrate that the extent and location of brain abnormalities are consistent in individual development. *Expected runtime: < 5 minutes.*
 4. `3_microscaleConsistency.ipynb`: Investigating the cellular underpinnings of IBAPs and their consistency across the life course.
-The analysis shows that glial cells underpin adult IBAPs, which is complementary to postmortem findings of glial damage in preterm neonates.
+The analysis shows that glial cells underpin adult IBAPs, which is complementary to postmortem findings of glial damage in preterm neonates. *Expected runtime: up to 2 hours.*
 5. `4_developmentalPlasticity_IQ.ipynb`: Assessing the plasticity of IBAPs in response to the early social environment and effects of adult IBAPs on cognitive outcome variability.
-We show that the early social environment influences the severity of brain abnormalities in preterm individuals and that the severity of IBAPs is linked to IQ in adulthood.
+We show that the early social environment influences the severity of brain abnormalities in preterm individuals and that the severity of IBAPs is linked to IQ in adulthood. *Expected runtime: < 5 minutes.*
-6. `Supp_Rutherford.ipynb`: Reproducing the spatial heterogeneity results in the BLS dataset using a different pre-trained normative model by [Rutherford et al. (2022)](https://doi.org/10.7554/eLife.72904).
+6. `Supp_Rutherford.ipynb`: Reproducing the spatial heterogeneity results in the BLS dataset using a different pre-trained normative model by [Rutherford et al. (2022)](https://doi.org/10.7554/eLife.72904). *Expected runtime: about 5-10 minutes.*

 ### `MATLAB script`
-Parts of Figure 6 were generated with `Fig6_concept.m` in MATLAB 2023b using Simple-Brain-Plot.
+Parts of Figure 6 were generated with `Fig6_concept.m` in MATLAB 2023b using Simple-Brain-Plot. *Expected runtime: < 5 minutes.*

 ### `/code`
 Contains additional functions for analyses, which are imported in the Jupyter notebooks.